Only one engine available, but manual or automatic gearboxes

 Stick to quiet country roads, however, and it’s reasonably quiet fairly cheap to run.
 Toyota claims it’ll return 68.9mpg, but you’ll have to drive with the patience of a saint to get anywhere near that rather optimistic figure.
+55mpg far more likely, although that’s as good as any of its alternatives.

 The Aygo may be short on power most of the time but it compensates with agile handling

 Despite its small size, you get a good view out of the Toyota Aygo.
-This is thanks to the large windows and relatively raised seating position.
+This is thanks to the large windows and a relatively raised seating position.
 As a result, it’s dead easy to thread through tight city streets and you won’t have any trouble spotting cars approaching at junctions.

 You can’t get it with any fancy automatic parking systems, but the Aygo’s light steering and small size mean you won’t have any trouble squeezing it into tight parking spaces.
-To help prevent any bumper scuffs, X-press models come with a reversing camera as standard and you can pay extra for rear parking sensors as part of the optional OUTshield pack.
+To help prevent any bumper scuffs, X-play models come with a reversing camera as standard and you can pay extra for rear parking sensors as part of the optional OUTshield pack.

 Pick a top-spec X-clusiv model, you get plenty of safety kit as standard, including lane-departure warning and automatic emergency braking to help prevent avoidable low-speed collisions.
 Unfortunately, you can’t get these features on entry-level cars and they’re optional extras on other models in the range.